harness/developer-hub/docs/continuous-integration/use-ci/manage-dependencies/run-docker-in-docker-in-a-ci-stage.md

 ---
 title: Run Docker-in-Docker in a Build stage
 description: You can run Docker-in-Docker as a Background step in a Build stage.
-sidebar_position: 30
+sidebar_position: 50
 helpdocs_topic_id: ajehk588p4
 helpdocs_category_id: 7ljl8n7mzn
 helpdocs_is_private: false
 helpdocs_is_published: true
+redirect_from:
+ - /docs/continuous-integration/use-ci/run-ci-scripts/run-docker-in-docker-in-a-ci-stage
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 CI pipelines that use a [Kubernetes cluster build infrastructure](/docs/category/set-up-kubernetes-cluster-build-infrastructures) need Docker-in-Docker (DinD) if you need to run Docker commands as part of the build process.
-For example, if you want to build images from [two separate codebases in the same pipeline](../codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md): One with a [Build and Push to Docker step](../build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md) and another with Docker commands in a [Run step](./run-step-settings.md).
+For example, if you want to build images from [two separate codebases in the same pipeline](/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md): One with a [Build and Push to Docker step](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md) and another with Docker commands in a [Run step](/docs/continuous-integration/use-ci/run-ci-scripts/run-step-settings.md).

-To configure DinD in Harness CI, you need to add a [DinD Background step](#add-a-dind-background-step) and a [Run step that runs Docker commands](#add-a-docker-run-step) to your [pipeline](#prepare-a-pipeline).
+To configure DinD in Harness CI, you need to add a [DinD Background step](#add-a-dind-background-step) and a [Run step that runs Docker commands](#add-a-docker-run-step) to your [pipeline](#prepare-a-pipeline-for-dind).

 ## Kubernetes cluster build infrastructure required

-Docker-in-Docker (DinD) with privileged mode is necessary when using a [Kubernetes cluster build infrastructure](/docs/category/set-up-kubernetes-cluster-build-infrastructures) only.
+Docker-in-Docker (DinD) with privileged mode is necessary only when using a [Kubernetes cluster build infrastructure](/docs/category/set-up-kubernetes-cluster-build-infrastructures).
 For other infrastructure types, you can run Docker commands directly on the host.

 ## Privileged mode required